 Retinal detachment is a common cause of loss of vision.
-It is therefore important to recognise the early signs of retinal detachment before there are any irreversible retinal changes.
+Therefore, it is important to recognise the early signs of retinal detachment before any irreversible retinal changes.

 A family history of retinal detachment or previous history of posterior vitreous detachment can predispose to a retinal detachment i.e. the risk of having a retinal detachment is higher if the patient has a relative who suffers from this problem or the patient has already had posterior vitreous detachment or previous retinal detachment.